smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/production/windows_install_from_pg_dump.md

 postgres=#
 ```

-**IT IS STRONGLY ADVISED TO LEAVE THIS WINDOW OPEN SO YOU CANNOT LOCK YOURSELF OUT OF THE DATABASE IF YOU SET IT UP WRONG**.
-This scripts
-do check the setup is correct; but this could fail.
 It is possible to login to postgres as postgres without a password using the administrator or
 root accounts.
-If you lock yourself out the hba.conf file will need the following line temporary added at the top of the file:
+If you lock yourself out the hba.conf file will need the following line temporary
+added at the top of the file:

 ```
 local  all   all   trust